A decentralized system for cross-chain messaging with built-in concepts of value, asset transfer, and distributed custody.

-The ZERO network is a decentralized system for cross-chain messaging with built-in concepts of value, asset transfer, and distributed custody.
-It is an *L0* blockchain network, capable of joining many L1s or L2s, where value locked within the network is collateralized by working assets, such that protocol default does not result in the loss of end-user funds.
+The ZERO network is an *L0* blockchain network, capable of joining many L1s or L2s, where value locked within the network is collateralized by working assets, such that protocol default does not result in the loss of end-user funds.

 For each junction point between ZERO and a remote network, there exists a smart contract peg capable of verifying a Schnorr signature produced by the ZERO network.
 Threshold signatures are created using a multiparty computation protocol known as FROST, which is built into the peer-to-peer wire protocol that powers the ZERO network.
 The smart contract peg is permissioned to configure properties of the network as they relate to the remote network, but more importantly, it can mint a wrapped representation of an asset which has been locked on a connected network.
 A defining feature of the ZERO network is that the signatures it produces can be verified in environments that do not necessarily support smart contracts, but have built-in support for BIP340 compatible Schnorr signatures, such as the Bitcoin network.